Connecticut Board of Regents for Higher Education: Board president and staff

-An executive staff, under direction of the president, is responsible for the operation of the Board of Regents for Higher Education.
-The board establishes terms and conditions of employment of its staff, prescribe their duties and fix the compensation of its professional and technical personnel.
-Upon recommendation of the president, the Board of Regents has appointed a vice-president for the community colleges and a vice-president for the state universities with such duties that include oversight of academic programs, student support services and institutional support.
+An executive staff, under the direction of the president, is responsible for the operation of the Board of Regents for Higher Education.
+The board establishes terms and conditions of employment of its staff, prescribes their duties, and fixes the compensation of its professional and technical personnel.
+Upon recommendation of the president, the Board of Regents has appointed a vice-president for the community colleges and a vice-president for the state universities with duties that include oversight of academic programs, student support services, and institutional support.